drinkbeer/CodingQuestion/design/TopKProblem.md

 height = Math.ceil(-Math.log(1-d) / Math.log(2))
 ```

-We use Count-min sketch to count the frequency of each element to avoid hash collision, and we maintain a TopK heap to get the TopK.
-So in memory, there is only Count-min sketch and a Min Heap.
+#### Count-min sketch returns frequency count estimate for a single item.
+How do we get TopK list from Count-min sketch?
+Using Min Heap to maintain TopK elements.

 #### Components:
 * **Web Server**: the entry point for all clients, aggregate data on the fly or via a dedicated backend process that processes logs (if it's count TopK exception, we could have a backend process to collect exceptions in logs; if it's count TopK shared links, we could aggretate the shared links on the fly).
 It will have a buffer in memory which contains Count-min sketch and max heap.
 If the buffer is full, we will flush the buffer to disk; if we reach a specific time period (e.g. 1 minute), we flush the buffer to disk even though it's not full.